ivotron/quiho-popper/paper/paper.md

 performance variability of these applications on an heterogeneous set of machines, @Fig:variability shows boxplots of their runtime.

-![Variability of the five applications presented in this subsection.
+![Variability of the four applications presented in this subsection.
 Y-axis has been normalized.
 ](pipelines/single-node/results/figures/apps_variability.png){#fig:variability}